afragen/git-remote-updater/README.md

 You can download a JSON file from your `GitHub Updater > Remote Management > Make JSON file` button and then copy it to your plugin's `git-bulk-updater/jsons/` folder.

-Actions are currently populated in the `debug.log`.
+Feedback will show at the top of the page and if you have debug logging set on your site it is also currently populated in the `debug.log`.